tillkahlbrock/serverless-workshop-web-go/content/lab1/_index.md

 - Shortened at least one URL
 - Typed the shortened URL into your browser and got redirected properly

+**Why is this important?**

+In this lab we lay the basics for the rest of the workshop.
+All other labs evolve the functions and infrastructure components you will be creating here.
+Here you will gain a basic understanding of how the different components work together.

 ## Overview

 At the end of this lab the url shortener will consist of the following components.